¨I’m in love with cities I’ve never been to and people I’ve never met¨

 - My Complex Language Learning History: How I Learned 4 Foreign Languages Without Going CrazyI have learned Spanish, French, Italian, and Russian using a wide variety of methods.
 Some were more successful than others.
 I believe the most effective way is to combine several methods like I do with my exclusive polyglot method.

-- What a Difference a Year Makes: How I Found Contentment with Friends and a Dog in Merida Despite CoronavirusWhile I haven’t written any posts, the last year (Summer 2020-Summer 2021) has been very eventful.
+- Expat Life in Merida Blog, Part Two, What a Difference a Year Makes: Guilt-Free Contentment with Friends and a Dog Despite CoronavirusWhile I haven’t written any posts, the last year (Summer 2020-Summer 2021) has been very eventful.
 I have developed some essential friendships, improved my health, and really settled down into my new life as an expat in Merida.

 - My Surprising and Complex Journey from Nomad to Expat in Merida, Mexico During CoronavirusIn March 2020, I decided to live full time as an expat in Merida, Mexico.
 It was not an easy decision.
 I spent 2011 to 2015 as a full time traveler.
 From 2015 to March 2020, I lived part time in Merida and Montreal and also traveled three to four months a year.
 Right when I was excited about becoming a full time expat, the Coronavirus pandemic happened and changed my plans even more.